 Nonpayment of Rent

-As per the statewide landlord-tenant law, rent becomes late when it surpasses three days after it falls due.
+The landlord-tenant law is clear on tenants paying rent: rent becomes late when it surpasses three days after it falls due.
 So, you, as the landlord, can only serve your tenant a written notice after the rent is late by 3 days.

-After the 3 days have passed, you must serve your tenant with a 3-Day Notice to Pay.
+As per North Dakota eviction law, if the tenant fails to pay rent, after 3 days have passed, you must serve your tenant with a 3-Day Notice to Pay.
 The notice gives the tenant 3 days to pay rent or face eviction.

 Examples of lease violations include excessive property damage , having a pet while there is a no-pet policy and having too many residents in the rental unit.